Smallpox and mpox vaccines: Canadian Immunization Guide

 Mpox

-The reservoir for monkeypox virus is not fully understood, but main reservoirs are believed to be small mammals from endemic regions of West and Central Africa.
+The reservoir for monkeypox virus is not fully understood.
+The main reservoirs are thought to be small mammals from endemic regions of Africa, such as: dormice, Gambian pouched rats, rope squirrels and sun squirrels.
 Hosts include humans, squirrels, non-human primates, black-tailed prairie dogs, African brush-tailed porcupines, rats, and shrews.

 Transmission